kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 When "Auto adjust location" is enabled, the location will be determined by your device's GPS.

 ### Require satellite fix
-To get a more accurate location, Trail Sense requires at least 4 satellites to have a fix.
+To get a more accurate location, Ocean Sense requires at least 4 satellites to have a fix.
 If you are having trouble getting a location, you can disable this setting to allow for a location with fewer satellites (or if your phone does not support satellite counts).

 ### Cache
-Trail Sense automatically caches your last location to quickly load details in certain tools.
+Ocean Sense automatically caches your last location to quickly load details in certain tools.
 You can clear this cache temporarily using the "Clear cache" option in the GPS settings.

 ## Sensors > Altimeter
 The altimeter is used to measure altitude.
-To adjust altimeter settings, go to Trail Sense Settings > Sensors > Altimeter.
+To adjust altimeter settings, go to Ocean Sense Settings > Sensors > Altimeter.

 ### Elevation
 The current elevation is displayed at the top of the altimeter settings.
 As you change settings, it will update to show the new elevation.